realslimsutton/caller-directory/README.md

 	- Support uploading files using streaming.
 This would allow web requests to upload large files in chunks instead of all at once.
     - An API should really be versioned.
 As this is a very basic API, I've decided to put this on the backlog for when I would've had more time.
     - Currently the background service worker runs in what is essentially a while true loop.
 I'd be much happier if there was some blocking code to free up the CPU a bit more when the queue is empty (I'm thinking something along the lines of AutoResetEvent).
+  - Since this data is updated at predicatable intervals (probably daily according to the brief) it's a perfect example of data that should be cached using something such as Redis.